- Prepare your Microsoft Azure Database

-Microsoft Azure connections are available on the Professional and Performer plans.
-Request a free trial of Microsoft Azure by following
+Microsoft Azure connections are available on the Professional and higher plans.
+Request a free trial of Microsoft Azure by following these steps

 How to prepare your Microsoft Azure Database